ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   `max_batch_lifetime` previous batches, then the aggregator MUST abort and alert the peer with "batchLifetimeExceeded".

+Finally, the aggregator checks that the batch interval defined by the collect request satisfies one of the conditions:

+1. The batch interval does not overlap with the batch interval of any prior completed collect requests.
+1. The batch interval, including its start and duration values, match a prior completed collect request.

+[[OPEN ISSUE: #195 tracks how we might relax this constraint to allow for more collect query flexibility.
+As of now, this is quite rigid and doesn't give the collector much room for mistakes.]]

 ### Anti-replay {#anti-replay}

 Using a client-provided report multiple times within a single batch, or using